-- Compassionate, as it requires empathy and care toward the people you serve.
+- Compassionate: Showing empathy and care toward the people you serve.

-- Personal and friendly, as interacting with patients and other healthcare providers is a big part of the job.
+- Personal and Friendly: Interacting with patients and other healthcare providers is an integral part of the job.

-- Patient, as dealing with sick and injured people can be stressful.
+- Patience: Dealing with sick and injured people can be stressful.

-- Physically strong, as LVNs need to be comfortable performing physical tasks, such as bending over patients for long periods of time.
+- Physically Strong: LVNs need to be comfortable performing physical tasks, such as bending over patients for long periods of time.

-- Well spoken, as it’s important that LVNs communicate effectively.
+- Well-spoken: It’s important that LVNs communicate effectively.
 For instance, they might need to relay information about a patient’s condition to an RN.

-- Accurate and detail-oriented, as LVNs help ensure that patients receive the correct care at the right time.
+- Accurate and Detail-oriented: LVNs help ensure that patients receive the correct care at the right time.

 What Are the Requirements to Become an LVN?